selwynpolit/d9book/book/nodes-and-fields.md

 $my_node->getOwnerId();
 ```

 You can call `$node->uid` but that returns an `EntityReferenceFieldItemList` with all sorts of juicy information.
-The user id is in there but more challenging to extract.
+The user id is in there, but it's more challenging to extract.

 ## Test if a field is empty